History of The University

 The University has flourished under the Jesuits, growing from a primarily commuter school with fewer than 1,000 students to a

 As we move forward into a new decade, The University of Scranton embraces five bold, transformational strategic goals.
 Grounded in our mission, this new Strategic Plan will guide our University community as we navigate changes, challenges, and opportunities for the coming five years, though we believe its impact will be felt well beyond.
 No doubt, the 2020 Strategic Plan is lofty in its aspirations, and we launch it in a time of unprecedented change for higher education.
 But we know that together we will achieve concrete outcomes that will positively impact the lives of our students, our campus community, and our broader Scranton family.

 In September 2018, Scott R. Pilarz, S.J., was inaugurated as the 27th president of The University of Scranton.
 He served until March 10, 2021, when passed away from complications related to amyotrophic lateral sclerosis (ALS).
 In accord with the University’s by-laws, Jeff Gingerich, Ph.D., University provost and senior vice president for Academic Affairs, began serving as acting president.
-Joseph G. Marina, S.J., elected in February 2021, begins his term as president in summer 2021.
+Joseph G. Marina, S.J., elected in February 2021, began his term as president on June 14, 2021.

 The University remains committed to enriching the quality and variety of its academic offerings.
 In addition, it continues to invest in its physical plant, opening a 118,000-square-foot campus center and 386-bed sophomore residence hall in 2008.
 In fall 2011, Scranton also welcomed two more facilities to the city's skyline: the Loyola Science Center and an apartment and fitness complex on the 900